showermat/tb/readme.md

 ## How to Use

 The easiest thing is probably to download the precompiled binary from the releases page.
-It should be mostly dependency-free but does rely on platform ncurses.
+It depends on ncurses for display and JQ for JSON filtering.

-If you have the Rust toolchain installed, you can clone this repository and build from scratch:
+If you have the Rust toolchain installed, you can clone this repository and build from scratch.
+You will need to set `JQ_LIB_DIR` to the location of your JQ installation prior to building.

+    export JQ_LIB_DIR=/usr/lib
     git clone https://github.com/showermat/tb
     cd tb
     cargo build --release

-I expect people mostly just want to browse JSON.
+I expect people mostly want to browse JSON.
 If that's you, rename the binary to `jb` and stick it somewhere in your `$PATH`.
 Then, run it with your file as the only argument, or pipe in some JSON:

     mv target/release/tb ~/bin/jb
     chmod +x ~/bin/jb
     echo "[1, 2, 3]" | jb

-Key bindings are mostly compatible with Vim:
+Key bindings are inspired by Vim:

-  - Right/Left: expand/collaps node
+  - Right/Left: expand/collapse node
   - Space: toggle node
   - `x`: recursively expand node
   - j`/`k`: select next/previous node